tentone/gorm-hierarchyid/HIERARCHYID.md

  </tr>
 </tbody></table>

 The values for /0/ through /15/ are straightforward enough, but when we get to /16/, something strange happens.
 The bits that increment appear to get broken up.
 When you look at further ranges, you see other apparent breakups, where bits are grouped and separated by zeros.
 But the bits increment normally, with carry between groups.
 What is going on here?

 First of all, as you can see, a varying number of bits are used to encode the numbers.
 This is useful, as many trees are simply binary trees, and those that aren't typically have small branching factors.
 But then it needs a way to know how many bits are in a particular number.
 It seems that hierarchyids use a prefix-free code at the beginning of each number to distinguish them: 01..., 100…, 101…, 110…, 1110…, 11110…, etc. So it knows that when it sees a 01 or 100, then it needs to read three more bits, and when it sees 101, it needs to read 4 more bits, etc.

 Second, given that the endings in the broken-up patterns seem to be the same (always 0y1xxx1), I suspect that perhaps values are computed in multiple stages.
 First, the value of 1xxx1 is computed.
 This is added to 8y, and then the result is added to 16z (if it exists), which is added to 128a or 64a (if it exists), etc. Finally, the result is added to a constant which marks the beginning of its range (01xx1 starts at 0, 100xx1 at 4, etc).
 So perhaps the numbers can be broken down this way: prefix (n+0)* y1xxx1.
 That is, a prefix followed a number (possibly zero) of groups, each of which contains some bits followed by a zero, and ending with y1xxx1.

 What I don't understand is why the numbers have such a strange pattern.
-Why not simply use 01xx1, 100xx1, 101xxx1, 1110xxxxxxxxxxxxx1, etc?
+Why not simply use `01xx1`, `100xx1`, `101xxx1`, `1110xxxxxxxxxxxxx1`, etc?
 Why separate the groups with zeros?
 It seems like a waste of space, but I assume there's a good reason.
 There's at least a good reason for the 1 bit at the end, which I'll get to later.

 Let's consider negative numbers.
-Normally, numbers on computers are represented in <a href="http://en.wikipedia.org/wiki/Two%27s_complement">two's complement</a>.
+Normally, numbers on computers are represented in [two's complement](http://en.wikipedia.org/wiki/Two%27s_complement).
 But in two's complement, negative numbers are greater than positive numbers when you consider their bit strings.
 That is, the unsigned value of a negative integer is greater than the unsigned value of a positive integer.
 But hierarchyids need negative numbers to have bit string values less than those of positive numbers.
 One way to do this is to use a number representation where 0 is represented as a 1 followed by zeros.
 For instance, with four bits, 0 is represented as 1000.
 1 through 7 are 1001 through 1111, and crucially, -1 is 0111, -2 is 0110, etc. Let's look at some more bits.

 <table>
  <tbody><tr>